hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 > detected.
 If you have refreshed the page after waiting for more than 3
 > minutes, this is most likely the case.

-TODO: CREATE FIGURE “FILTERING SUMMARY” FOR TP53
+TODO: CREATE FIGURE “FILTERING SUMMARY" FOR TP53

 step 14.
 Scroll down to the section titled "Filtering Summary" to view some statistics about how many motifs and instances were filtered out